 Finally, with a shattered heart, I pointed to the door.
 I needed separation and I needed to think.
 He moved out, but he'd often come back to the house.
 He'd knock on the door and say 'sorry' and when he did, sometimes we'd talk and try to untangle ourselves from the enormous mess.

-At the moment, this scab-eating-restitution was the only thing that made sense.
-And there's no excuse, it sounds harsh, because it is.
+At the moment, this scab-eating-restitution was the only thing that made sense to my broken self.

-Just as he reached out to take the scabby communion, our lady dog jumped up and snatched the tawny colored crust of skin.
+But...just as he reached out to take the scabby communion, our lady dog jumped up and snatched the tawny colored crust of skin.
 She ate it.
+She gulped it down.

-Since that day, I honor my promise, and have forgiven Lady dog for any of her mis-steps.
+Since that day, I've honored my promise, and have forgiven Lady dog for any of her mis-steps.

 This is my genesis, my rupture, my falling apart, and where all the unfolding really began.

-As I began telling this story, more and more women affectionately began calling me 'Scabs'.
+As I told this story to the world, more and more people affectionately began calling me 'Scabs'.
 And, it stuck.